With so many choices in the frozen pizza aisle, how does a shopper know what to choose?

-I buy cheap frozen stuff because sometimes I just need something small to feed the kids or from something small to munch on.
+I still buy cheap frozen stuff once in a while because sometimes I just need something small to feed the kids or I need something light to munch on.
 However, if I’m eating to truly fulfill my hunger needs, or to satisfy a craving for pizza, I’m ordering a real one.

-While the big 3 pizza franchises in the US aren’t my favorite by any means, the quality is still far better than frozen and the price is comparable or less depending on what you get.
+While the big 3 pizza franchises in the US aren’t my favorite by any means, the quality is still far better than frozen and the price is comparable or less depending on what you get for toppings.

 Unless you live in an outlying location with no real pizza providers (God forbid) I can’t think of a reason why someone would spend more than five dollars (if that) on a FROZEN pizza.
 It’s just not right…

 The next time you’re in the store considering an overpriced frozen pizza, think twice.
 There’s a pizzeria out there waiting to hear from you.